Do you want to update WordPress but don’t know where to start? Often, beginners are afraid that an update may break their website.

 This step is crucial as it will allow you to restore WordPress from the backup in case something goes wrong.

 Once you have created a complete backup and stored it remotely, then you can move on to the next step.

-There are two easy ways to update your WordPress site to the latest version.
-One is automatic and the other one is manual.
+There are two easy ways to upgrade your WordPress site to the latest version.
+One is automatic, and the other one is manual.
 We will show you both of them.

 This method is easier and is recommended for all users.

 First, log in to the admin area of your WordPress website and go to the Dashboard » Updates page.